 In an episode of The Fairly Oddparents, Cosmo and Wanda retreat to Fairy World to renew their fairy licenses; Jorgen von Strangle sets up a hellish training regimen as part of the renewal process, which includes doing 10 million push-ups.

-Some parts of Mulan's training montage qualify as Training From Hell — particularly climbing the pole to retrieve the arrow, cutting through concrete with their heads, and hopping across several poles planted above a river.
+Some parts of Mulan's training montage qualify as Training From Hell — particularly climbing the pole to retrieve the arrow, breaking flat stones with their heads, and hopping across several poles planted above a river.

 Turned on its head for Disney's Hercules where the training is more of an antagonizing experience for the trainer rather than the trainee.
 For instance;